fanglingsu/vimb/index.md

 Incognito Mode by option `-i, --incognito`
 : Websites will not store any data in the client storage.

-New setting `download-command` and `download-use-external` : These new settings allow to use external tool for downloading URIs instead of the built in downloader.

 ## screenshots
 There isn't really much to see for a browser that is controlled via keyboard.